Product Development: The Case for Digital Twins

 What if we used the same principle with a focus on supporting designers and engineers so they can make more informed decisions about their products across aspects like regulatory environments their products will be sold in, alternative technologies that may give them a cost or environmental advantage, or market requirements that should drive design criteria?

-In other words, what if we could use data to represent and model a product’s financial and non-financial performance, allowing teams to quantify and improve business outcomes together, in real-time, right from first designs?
+In other words, what if we could use data to represent and model a product’s financial and non-financial performance, a digital twin, allowing teams to quantify and improve business outcomes together, in real-time, right from first designs?

 Development strategies today